lsaravia/SpeciesRankSurface/srsdq_appendices.md

 over another and as all species have the same rates the model is termed neutral.

-Hierarchical: rule (5) is modified, an individual of a species k always replaces and individual of a species k+1 with probability ρ.
+Hierarchical: rule (5) is modified, an individual of a species k always replaces and individual of a species k+1 with probability
+$\rho$.
 Thus a hierarchical ordering of species is established.
 When this probability is zero the neutral model is recovered.

 ## Appendix A References